Dartington-SDL/project_guidance_book/_sources/git.md

 2. Click on the green 'New repository' button
 3. Enter a repository name.
 This should reflect the project that you are working on
 4. It is recommended to provide a brief description.
 This will likely comprise of the full name of the project you are working on and the type of project you are undertaking
 5. You next need to decide whether your repository will be public or private.
 As a general rule the repository should always be public.
-A respository should only be made prviate if:
+A repository should only be made private if:
     - This has been requested by the client
     - There is an NDA in place for the project
     - The LabREC Ethics board has requested that the repository be made private for ethical or data governance reasons